carolinamattsson/local-connectivity-structure/README.md

-# local-connectivity-structure
+# Identifying local connectivity structure

 Tutorial and demonstration using spectral bipartivity to identify the local connectivity structure of a simple network.
 Methodological repository accompanying:

-## Identifying local connectivity structure
+## Scale of spectral bipartivity

-Here we propose that spectral bipartivity can be re-purposed to identify local connectivity structure in networks using a comparison to random expectation.
+Spectral bipartivity can be re-purposed to identify local connectivity structure in networks using a comparison to random expectation.
 Specifically, we use this measure to quantify the relative over-representation of squares vs. triangles in the local connectivity structure of a network.
 Random networks give us the baseline for values of spectral bipartivity.
 Social networks have lots of triangles and so are _less_ bipartite than random expectation.
 Functional networks have lots of squares and so are _more_ bipartite than random expectation.
 Two-mode networks are bipartite and would have a value of 1.
 Below is a toy example of how social, random, functional, and two-mode networks with the same number of nodes and edges are arranged according to their value of spectral bipartivity.

 ![A toy example of how social, random, functional, and two-mode networks with seven nodes and eleven edges show increasing spectral bipartivity.](scale.jpg?raw=true)